Asmodai/gohacks/.github/ISSUE_TEMPLATE/bug_report.md

 ### Version(s) affected

-You can get this information from copying and pasting the output of `verbuild --version`.
-Please include operating system version and architecture and, if you compiled from source, compiler name and version.
+You can get this information from the `go.mod` file in the package from which gohacks is included.

 ### Additional information